Barbara de Loor: Biography

-De Loor qualified herself for the 2003 World Single Distance Championships on two distances.
-She became 8th over 5000 meters and 4th over 1500 meters, missing just out on a medal yet again.
-A year later at the same distance and the same championship she again became 4th, while she was 5th at the European All-around Championships.
-In 2005, she would become 4th at the 1500 during the World Single Distance Championships for the third consecutive time.
-It was however the year of her biggest achievement in her career as she became the World Champion over 1000 meters in the same event, finishing in front of Anni Friesinger and Marianne Timmer to claim the gold.
+De Loor qualified for the 2003 World Single Distance Championships on two distances.
+She finished 8th in the 5000 meters and 4th in the 1500 meters.
+A year later at the same distance and the same championship she again finished 4th, and finished 5th at the European All-around Championships.
+In 2005, she finished 4th at the 1500 during the 2005 World Single Distance Speed Skating Championships, for the third consecutive time.
+It was also the year of her biggest achievement in her career as she became the World Champion over 1000 meters in the same event, finishing in front of Anni Friesinger and Marianne Timmer to claim the gold.

 In December 2005 she missed out on direct qualifying for the 2006 Winter Olympics, finishing behind some other contenders at the 1500 and 1000 meters.
-For the last distance she was however nominated by the Dutch Speed Skating Association due to her world title that year.
+For the last distance she was nominated by the Dutch Speed Skating Association due to her world title that year.
 She was awarded a skate-off with Paulien van Deutekom who finished 4th at the Dutch Single Distance Championship, where the qualifications were held.
 De Loor won the confrontation and was qualified for her second Olympics.
-In Turin at the Olympics she came close to a medal yet again, but this time she became 6th.
-After the Olympics she appeared at the Speed Skating World Cup meeting in Heerenveen where she became fifth over 1500 meters.
+In Turin at the 2006 Winter Olympics she came close to a medal, but this time finished 6th.
+After the Olympics she appeared at the Speed Skating World Cup meeting in Heerenveen where she finished fifth in the 1500 meters.
 It was the last race of her career.

+Post-skating career

 In 2006 De Loor participated alongside professional dancer Marcus van Teijlingen in the Dutch version of Dancing with the Stars and won the competition.
 After that she appeared on several other television programs such as De Afvallers and De Afvallers met Sterren, as well as with a program named Nederlanders in Ontwikkeling.
+Since the summer 2023, she is on Dutch television daily, having taken over for Olga Commandeur in the physical exercise show Nederland in Beweging!